kedark3/vmrc_ansible_playbooks/README.md

 - **/defaults**: Includes main.yaml file which holds the default values of the variables that the role will require and it can be overridden by using --extra-vars on the command line at the time of execution of playbook.
 - **/tasks**: Includes main.yaml tasks file, listing out all the tasks that are carried by the role
+- **/files**: Includes google-chrome.repo file which you need in order to install chrome on linux.

 ## Running the Playbook
 ```sh